rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 }
 ```

-The DTOs are the same as in Spring's solution, so I won't show them again.
+The DTOs are the same as in Spring's solution, no need to show them again.

 The last thing we need is to plug in our implementations into Micronaut's DI system, which in this case is done with a `Factory` class: